-Water covers about 70% of our planet and sets it apart from every other planet we know.
-Water plays an important role in the global climate and is a source of food, minerals, energy and recreation.
+Water covers about 70% of our planet.
+It plays an important role in the global climate and is a source of food, minerals, energy and recreation.
 Aquatic ecosystems teem with organisms, ranging from tiny phytoplankton and zooplankton to coral, fish, and whales.
 Unfortunately, aquatic ecosystems are also used as ‘dumping grounds' for much of society's waste and are profoundly affected by global change.
+In the Master's track Freshwater and Marine Biology these topics are investigated from different perspectives, ranging from molecular studies to laboratory experiments and field investigations, long-term monitoring and the development of advanced mathematical models.

 In the two-year track Freshwater & Marine Biology in the Master’s programme Biological Sciences you will immerse yourself in research ranging from tropical marine biology to the ecology of wetlands ecosystems.